cc-d/liberlife/README.md

 #### mobile/

 Contains the mobile application codebase if one exists.
-This is where you would find the Android and iOS app implementations, typically in a framework like React Native.
+This is where you can find the Android app implementation

 - `/app/`: The source code for the mobile app.
 - `/build/`: Compiled output for the mobile app.